kelvin13/fandometric/readme.md

 | Administrative contact email | your email |
 | Default callback URL | '/' (forward slash, without quotes) |

-Register the application.
+You do not need to fill in any App Store links or application icons.
+Tumblr only asks for this information so that it knows that you have a copy of the Fandometric app, it won’t affect its operation once it’s registered.

+Click through the CAPTCHA (“Are you a robot?”) and register the application.
 Then on the apps page, go through **explore api** and click through the authorization page.
 (Yes, this will allow the app to do anything to your account, including post and follow, but this is now your app; you registered it yourself.)

 ![Screenshot](screenshots/tutorial_1.png "Getting your OAuth keys")

 The `User: Info` page will have your four keys stored in various formats.
 Which ones you choose are not important, as long as you take all four at a time, in the order that they appear.
-(The keys in the screenshot are from the `show keys` button.)
-Paste them into your `tumblr_keys.txt` file from earlier, four keys on four separate lines, in the order they appear on the website. **Never share your OAuth keys; they are more or less equivalent to your tumblr password.**
+(The keys in the screenshot are from the `show keys` button, but the same information is repeated in many places on that page.)
+Paste the four keys into your `tumblr_keys.txt` file from earlier, four keys on *four separate lines*, in the order they appear on the website. **Never share your OAuth keys; they are more or less equivalent to your tumblr password.**

 ![Screenshot](screenshots/tutorial_2.png "Tumblr API keys display")